liukai2410/fungilt/README.md

 ### 4.3 Retrain the model
 If you have your own dataset, we recommend retraining the model.
 You can modify some parameters as needed to improve its performance on your dataset.

+The steps to retrain the model are as follows：

+  1. Project configuration.

+     ```python
+     config.yaml  # Contains most of the modifiable configuration information
+     src/mian.py
+     src/utils.py
+     src/train/train.py  # training model
+     src/models/  # Saved multiple model architectures
+     src/feature_extraction/  # Encode the sequence
+     src/danbert_models/  # Saved the pre trained model of dnabert for sequence encoding processing (if needed)

+     ```
+  2. Data processing.

+      ```python
+     # 1 Process the dataset format based on our own dataset
+     # 2 We provide methods for processing datasets, including files in the most commonly used fasta format
+     data_processing.py
+     ```
+  3. Modify configuration information

+     ```python
+     # 1 Ensure that the training mode of the model is enabled
+     train_mode:
+       enable : 1
+     # 2 Confirm that the kmer, sequence encoding method, etc. meet the requirements of the specific model
+     # 3 Confirm if the path using the dataset is correct
+     # 4 Provides more flexible and diverse parameter settings, including the model architecture used, learning rate, loss function, and some mechanisms of the training process.
+You can make adjustments according to your own needs to train a personalized model that fits your dataset.
+     ```
+  4. Run

+     ```python
+     # 1 Enter your project file，
+     cd your_project
+     # 2 Activate your operating environment
+     conda activate your_env_name
+     # 3 Run, reload the running information to the log file
+     nohup python ./src/main.py > ./src/output.log 2>&1
+     ```